fhircast/reactclient.js/README.md

 [FHIRcast](http://fhircast.org/) WebSocket client prototype in React.

-:exclamation: **Work in process: This is a new version of the original client in [master branch](https://github.com/fhircast/reactclient.js/tree/master).** :exclamation:
+:exclamation: **Work in progress: This is a new version of the original client in [master branch](https://github.com/fhircast/reactclient.js/tree/master).** :exclamation:

 :sparkles:
 This new version of the client will have refactored code, support for [.Net FHIRcast WebSocket specification](https://github.com/fhircast/.net), and a new UI.